tigoe/SoundExamples/docs/midi-instrument.md

 ## Other Instruments

 You can build many other instruments by combining analog and digital inputs and changes in programming like this.
+The principle behind them all is the same:

+1. read sensors
+2. determine when something important has happened (like a state change, or an analog sensor crossing a threshold)
+3. Generate a MIDI message from the sensor event

 Here's an example that uses [eight pushbuttons to generate a piano](https://github.com/tigoe/SoundExamples/blob/master/MIDI_examples/MIDIUSBJoystick/MIDIUSBJoystick.ino).
 The eight pushbuttons are attached to pins 0 though 7 just as the one shown above.
 The pushbutton is connected to +Vcc on one side, and to the pin on the other, with a 10-kilohm pulldown resistor from the pin to ground on each one.